JordanZhang823/JordanZhang823.github.io/_pages/includes/intro.md

 I like soccer and basketball, my favorite soccer team is LIVERPOOL FC, and my favorite basketball team is GSW.

-Please contact me if you are interested in my research, my emial is [yihe6@uic.edu](mailto:yihe6@uic.edu).
+Please contact me if you are interested in my research, my email is [yihe6@uic.edu](mailto:yihe6@uic.edu).